quasarframework/quasar-framework.org/source/components/toggle.md

 Ticking all toggles will make `selection` scope variable to be `['one', 'two', 'three']`.
 Unticking all toggles will result in `selection` being an empty array `[]`.

 ## More Examples
-There are a number of props, which are available to help quickly format a toggle.
+There are a number of props, which are available to help quickly format a Toggle.
 An interesting feature of Toggle is the ripple effect that user gets when clicking/tapping on it to change its state.

 ### Specific State Icons
 For a more informational Toggle, you can also use the `checked-icon` and `unchecked-icon` props to display an inset icon in the toggle.